JanJiracek/english-for-designers/03-content-first/index.md

 I first encountered graphic design in high school, where I studied economics and accounting.
 It was there I discovered for the first time that I enjoy creative work connected to design.
 It doesn’t make a lot of sense, but we had a subject there that was about graphic design and I really excelled in it.

-I also enjoy playing the flute, dancing and playing computer games.
+I'm very positive person who likes fun and being around nice people.
+I'm also huge fan of Formula 1, computer/board games and typography.

-<b>The most important thing for me is humility  towards more experienced people, always friendly mood and do what you makes happy.</b>
+<b>The most important thing for me is humility towards more experienced people, always friendly mood at work and do what you makes happy.</b>

   ________________